-A full-day training course (9 am till 5 pm) is organized by CO-LaN and hosted by Linde Engineering, on October 7th, 2016 in Pullach, Germany.
-There is no fee for attending this course offered by CO-LaN.
-However seating is limited.
-Please contact Michel PONS, CO-LaN Chief Technology Officer () for more details and for registration.
+A full-day training course (9 am till 5 pm) was organized by CO-LaN and hosted by Linde Engineering, on October 7th, 2016 in Pullach, Germany.
+There was no fee for attending this course offered by CO-LaN.

 Usage of simulation and calculation software (commercial, academic or developed in-house) is common in the process industries.
 The general evolution of this software leads toward the integration of detailed expertise in dedicated applications of relatively small size.